Incarceration in the United States: Prison education

-Prison education encompasses any type of educational program offered within a prison, including literacy programs, high school or GED equivalent programs, vocational education, and tertiary education.
-In the early 1800s, tutors began to enter prisons and the idea of punishment began to shift towards rehabilitation.
+Prison education encompasses any educational program offered within a prison, including literacy programs, high school or GED- equivalent programs, vocational education, and tertiary education.
+In the early 1800s, tutors began to enter prisons, and the idea of punishment began to shift towards rehabilitation.
 By the early 1990s, there were over 350 prison education programs nationwide.
 In 1994, Bill Clinton signed the Violent Crime Control and Law Enforcement Act into law, which barred incarcerated people from receiving Pell Grants.
-This caused the number of educational programs to quickly decline due to a lack of federal funding.
+This led to a decline in the number of educational programs due to a lack of federal funding.

-The Civil Rights Act of 1960 prompted the collection of employment data and the Elementary and Secondary Education Act required collection of data for school funding.
+The Civil Rights Act of 1960 prompted the collection of employment data, and the Elementary and Secondary Education Act required the collection of data for school funding.
 However, the true depth of inequality in education was not known despite several significant education policies being enacted because inmates were excluded from federal surveys.
-Studies in the 1990s by psychologists, social justice advocates, scholars, and researchers showed that inmate exclusion grossly inflates education attainment rates as the prison population grows and the Pell Grant ban severely impacted the reintegration of formerly incarcerated people to reintegrate back into society.
+Studies in the 1990s by psychologists, social justice advocates, scholars, and researchers showed that inmate exclusion grossly inflates education attainment rates as the prison population grows, and the Pell Grant ban severely impacted the reintegration of formerly incarcerated people into society.
 This resulted in the restoral of federal Pell Grant funding for Prison Education Programs (PEP) and legislation like California bill SB416 that protects incarcerated students from predatory lending.

-Prison education has proven to lower recidivism rates and increase employment for graduates upon release.
-A 2013 study conducted by the RAND Corporation found that correctional education led to a significant reduction in recidivism rates, and those who participated in prison education programs showed "43% lower odds of recidivating than inmates who did not."
+Prison education has been shown to lower recidivism rates and increase employment among graduates upon release.
+A 2013 study by the RAND Corporation found that correctional education led to a significant reduction in recidivism rates, and that participants in prison education programs had "43% lower odds of recidivating than inmates who did not."
 That same study showed that individuals who received vocational education and training saw a 28% increase in employment following incarceration, and those who participated in strictly academic educational programs saw an 8% increase in employment.

 Recidivism

-A 2002 study survey, showed that among nearly 275,000 prisoners released in 1994, 67.5% were rearrested within 3 years, and 51.8% were back in prison.
+A 2002 study found that among nearly 275,000 prisoners released in 1994, 67.5% were rearrested within 3 years, and 51.8% were back in prison.
 However, the study found no evidence that spending more time in prison raises the recidivism rate, and found that those serving the longest time, 61 months or more, had a slightly lower re-arrest rate (54.2%) than every other category of prisoners.
 This is most likely explained by the older average age of those released with the longest sentences, and the study shows a strong negative correlation between recidivism and age upon release.
-According to the Bureau of Justice Statistics, a study was conducted that tracked 404,638 prisoners in 30 states after their release from prison in 2005.
-From the examination it was found that within three years after their release 67.8% of the released prisoners were rearrested; within five years, 76.6% of the released prisoners were rearrested, and of the prisoners that were rearrested 56.7% of them were rearrested by the end of their first year of release.
+According to the Bureau of Justice Statistics, a study tracked 404,638 prisoners in 30 states after their release from prison in 2005.
+From the examination, it was found that within three years after their release, 67.8% of the released prisoners were rearrested; within five years, 76.6% of the released prisoners were rearrested, and of the prisoners that were rearrested, 56.7% of them were rearrested by the end of their first year of release.